Fixed Term Tenancies

 A fixed term tenancy is legally known as an ‘Assured (shorthold) Fixed Term Tenancy’ and is granted for a specified period.
 We grant fixed term tenancies usually for five years, or two years in exceptional circumstances.

-We will review the tenancy within the fixed term.
-As long as we have not taken any possession action against you (for example for anti-social behaviour or rent arrears or fraud), and your circumstances remain unchanged (for example your family composition, or your eligibility for social housing, or your income), then you will usually be offered another fixed term tenancy.
+We'll review the tenancy within the fixed term.
+As long as we've not taken any possession action against you (for example for anti-social behaviour or rent arrears or fraud), and your circumstances remain unchanged (for example your family composition, or your eligibility for social housing, or your income), then you'll usually be offered another fixed term tenancy.

 Your tenancy agreement explains what rights and responsibilities you have.
 You should read it carefully before you sign it.
 Your Tenant Information Pack contains information to help you better understand your tenancy.

 Who will be offered a fixed term tenancy?

 We offer fixed term tenancies to all new tenants and Red Kite transferring tenants with tenancies granted on or after 1st April 2012.